Scroll Top

 1. Situation assessment sharing: Each line of business to share their situation assessment and summary.
 The purpose is to get all the participants on the same page with regards to the external market and internal situation.
 If there are areas of question or gaps, those should be highlighted and moved to a “parking lot” list, so they do not derail the meeting.
 This could be done in the afternoon before the start of the strategy development session.

-3. Vision exercise in pairs or triads.
-While some are able to work well independently, many executives work better in pairs or triads with others to bounce ideas off of.
+3. Vision exercise in pairs or triads: While some are able to work well independently, many executives work better in pairs or triads with others to bounce ideas off of.
 Each pair or triad will take some time to develop the starting vision, and then share with the group.

-4. Selection of the starting most relevant vision, strategies, and initiatives.
-Dot voting can be used, or typed notes with a number for each idea can be distributed for the team to select from.
+4. Selection of the starting most relevant vision, strategies, and initiatives: Dot voting can be used, or typed notes with a number for each idea can be distributed for the team to select from.
 Before the group breaks up, it’s helpful to recap the summary.
 The expectation is for further vetting and changes after the meeting.

 After further refinement, the end output can be summarized in a one-page growth strategy framework shown below.
 This powerful growth strategy framework was developed by Peter Klein, CEO of PK Associates.